 The workshop will use a combination of didactic presentation, video, live role-play, small-group skills practice and experiential exercises.
 The latter will involve evoking and being present with potentially unpleasant thoughts and feelings regarding one’s own actual or potential ill-health, in the service of becoming more able to support others with physical health problems.

 Dr Ray Owen is a Consultant Clinical Psychologist and Health Psychologist with over 20 years experience of working in Physical Health settings within the NHS.
 He has substantial experience of teaching and supervision in a wide range of contexts, both within the Health Service and on a freelance basis.
 He is a Fellow of the Higher Education Academy, and an accredited facilitator in the national Advanced Communication Skills Programme for senior cancer practitioners.
-He is also an Association of Contextual Behavioural Science Peer Reviewed Trainer.

 He has taught extensively on ACT in physical health contexts, and is the author of two successful self-help books published by Routledge – ‘Facing the Storm (2011)’ and ‘Living with the Enemy (2014)’, both of which were shortlisted for the BMA Popular Medicine Book of the Year Award.